lukasaron/terraform-provider-stripe/docs/resources/stripe_price.md

   defined using the `tiers` and `tiers_mode` attributes.
 * `currency_options` - (Optional) List(Resource).
 Prices defined in each available currency option.
 For details of individual arguments see [Currency Options](#currency-options).
+* `custom_unit_amount` - (Optional) List(Resource).
+When set, provides configuration for the amount to be adjusted by the customer during Checkout Sessions and Payment Links.
+  For individual fields see [Custom Unit Amount](#custom-unit-amount).
 * `lookup_key` - (Optional) String.
 A lookup key used to retrieve prices dynamically from a static string.
 * `transfer_lookup_key` - (Optional) Bool.
 If set to `true`, will atomically remove the lookup key from the existing price, and assign it to this price.